 Making sure that the back in properly supported is fundamental in aiding the relief of back pain.
 If the chair that the pregnant employee is sitting on at work is not suitable and causing discomfort throughout the pregnancy, we would suggest looking into alternative solutions.
 We would usually suggest a comfortable, fully ergonomic chair that can adjust to the changes of the body throughout the course of the pregnancy.
 If you are only going to use it for 9 months for one user, this may not work out very cost-effective for your company.
 But what you could think about is having one chair that is designated as the ‘pregnancy chair’ and this is used by someone whilst they are pregnant, then it is re-allocated once they go on maternity leave.

 Other factors to take into consideration:

-- Providing a suitable room for breastfeeding mothers to express and store milk and lay down if necessary.
-This cannot be the women’s toilets, but needs to be a private and comfortable room
+- A suitable room for breastfeeding mothers to express and store milk and lay down if necessary needs to be provided.
+This cannot be the women’s toilets but needs to be a private and comfortable room

 - Educate yourself on internal maternity policies, pay and employee rights during pregnancy and for breastfeeding mothers up to six months after the birth

 - Take a look at your wellbeing and health & safety practises in general.
 Are you doing your best to retain your staff?

 - Employees that are pregnant or have recently given Birth are entitled to more frequent breaks.
 Open a dialogue with your employee as to how and when this will work within their working schedule

 - New and expecting mothers have been through a lot of changes physically and mentally.
 It’s a good idea for employers to educate themselves on common postpartum conditions such as postnatal depression (for both mothers and fathers), exhaustion and other conditions that can present themselves after birth.